cisco/mindmeld/source/userguide/auto_annotator.rst

 	sa.annotate()

-Alternatively, you can :attr:`annotate` using the Command-Line:
+Alternatively, you can :attr:`annotate` using the command-line:

 .. code-block:: console